- Grammar development starts at a young age and is crucial in helping children express their ideas clearly.

 Every day is a learning day with your little one.
 We have talked about the development of language before and about various language milestones that you can re-visit here in our blog.
 However, today we will focus on a very important piece of language: Grammar.

 Grammar is a set of rules that helps us put words and ideas into phrases that anyone can understand.
-Our little one’s set of rules starts developing at a very young age, and grammar becomes a useful tool every time she wants to express an idea.
+Our little one’s set of rules starts developing at a very young age, and grammar becomes a useful tool every time they want to express an idea.

 How does grammar develop?

 It will do so as children are exposed to language.
-That’s why it is so important to provide your little one with learning opportunities and model a varied and complex language for her to be able to use it later on.
+That’s why it is so important to provide your little one with learning opportunities and model a varied and complex language for them to be able to use it later on.

-Between 25-30 months old, she might start using more than one word per phrase or even use possessives.
-For example, “Daddy ,like” or “Mommy, out” and we can see complexity starting to rise.
-Your daughter might even start using suffixes, changing “jump” for “jumping”.
-During this stage, we can help her develop a better use of grammar with these techniques:
+Between 25-30 months old, they might start using more than one word per phrase or even use possessives.
+For example, “Daddy, like” or “Mommy, out” and we can see complexity starting to rise.
+Your little one might even start using suffixes, changing “jump” for “jumping”.
+During this stage, we can help them develop a better use of grammar with these techniques:

-- When she attempts to say a word and it comes out wrong, repeat the word clearly one time, or use questions like “What did you say?”.
+- When they attempt to say a word and it comes out wrong, repeat the word clearly one time, or use questions like “What did you say?”.
 According to a study on indirect techniques when correcting language, this technique helps your little one change to the correct pronunciation.
-It might take a few attempts or get it right with the first try!
+It might take a few attempts, or they might get it right with the first try!

-- Show you are interested in whatever she wants to express, and respond to her modeling more complex phrases.
-Whatever she says, try to build it up a little.
-For example, if she says, “Daddy here!”, you can say “Yes, daddy just arrived home from the supermarket.”
+- Show you are interested in whatever they want to express, and respond to them by modeling more complex phrases.
+Whatever they say, try to build it up a little.
+For example, if they says, “Daddy here!”, you can say “Yes, daddy just arrived home from the supermarket.”

 - Read a book.
 Story time can be a great opportunity to hear and absorb the correct use of grammar.
-Read books at a steady pace, with the right volume and pronunciation, so she can take it all in.
+Read books at a steady pace, with the right volume and pronunciation, so they can take it all in.